ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 a set of reference measurements.
 RIMs may be conveyed out-of-band or in-band, as part of the attestation process (see {{RIM-policy}}).
 But for embedded devices, where software is usually shipped as a self-contained package, RIMs signed by the manufacturer and delivered in-band may be more convenient for the device owner.

+The validity of RIV attestation results is also influenced by procedures used to create reference measurements:

+* While the RIM itself is signed, supply-chains must be carefully scrutinized to ensure that the values are not subject to unexpected manipulation prior to signing.
+Insider-attacks against code bases and build chains are particularly hard to spot.

+* Designers must guard against hash collision attacks.
+Reference measurements often give hashes for large objects of indeterminate size; if one of the measured objects can be replaced with an implant engineered to produce the same hash, RIV will be unable to detect the substitution.
+TPM1.2 uses SHA-1 hashes only, which have been shown to be susceptible to collision attack.
+TPM2.0 will produce quotes with SHA-256, which so far has resisted such attacks, and consequently is preferred.

 # Conclusion